Proof-theoretic dilator and intermediate pointclasses: Preliminaries

-Walsh \cite{Walsh2023characterizations} proved that for an arithmetically definable $\Pi^1_1$-sound theories, the following are equivalent: \begin{enumerate} \item Comparing their proof-theoretic ordinals. \item Comparing their $\Pi^1_1$-consequences modulo true $\Sigma^1_1$-statements. \item Comparing their $\Pi^1_1$-reflection, which is a $\Pi^1_1$-analogue of their consistency. \end{enumerate} We can establish a similar characterization to $\Pi^1_1[R]$-proof-theoretic ordinal for a $\Sigma^1_2$-definable real $R$.
-Throughout this section, let us fix a $\Sigma^1_2$-formula $\phi(X)$ defining a real $R$.
+Walsh \cite{Walsh2023characterizations} proved that for an arithmetically definable $\Pi^1_1$-sound theories, the following are equivalent: \begin{enumerate} \item Comparing their proof-theoretic ordinals. \item Comparing their $\Pi^1_1$-consequences modulo true $\Sigma^1_1$-statements. \item Comparing their $\Pi^1_1$-reflection, which is a $\Pi^1_1$-analogue of their consistency. \end{enumerate} We can establish a similar characterization to $\Pi^1_1[R]$-proof-theoretic ordinal for a $\Sigma^1_2$-singleton real $R$.
+Throughout this section, let us fix a $\Sigma^1_2$-formula $\phi(X)$ witnessing a real $R$ being a $\Sigma^1_2$-singleton.

 \begin{definition} Let $S$, $T$ be two theories extending $\ACA_0 + \exists^1!
 X\phi(X)$.
 Furthermore, assume that they are $\Pi^1_1[R]$-sound.
 For a sentence $\sigma$, define $T\vdash^{\Sigma^1_1[R]}\sigma$ iff there is a $\Sigma^1_1$-formula $\psi(X)$ with only free variable $X$ such that